verubel/MIMeS/metagenomics_pipeline/readme.md

 # Step 5 - Kraken2

 Kraken2 was conducted to taxonomically assign the short reads to be able to split the data set into bacterial and eukaryotic reads.
+Kraken2 was conducted to get the Kraken2 output file and the Kraken2 report file.
+The Kraken2 output file and the Kraken2 report file are then passed to a KrakenTools Application (extract_kraken_reads.py, Jennifer Lu) to extract specific reads.
+The script was used tree times to extract bacteria, eukaryotes and archael reads.
+Aferwards, the files must be reformatted to the correct .fasta format as the KrakenTools Application inserts non-compatible linebreaks.

 # Step 6 - MEGAHIT